Realiserad/fish-ai/README.md

 [`thefuck`](https://github.com/nvbn/thefuck)).
 - Not sure what to type next or just lazy?
 Let the LLM autocomplete your commands with a built in fuzzy finder.
-- Everything is done using two keyboard shortcuts, no mouse needed!
+- Everything is done using two (configurable) keyboard shortcuts, no mouse needed!
 - It can be hooked up to the LLM of your choice (even a self-hosted one!).
-- Everything is open source, hopefully somewhat easy to read and around 2000 lines of code, which means that you can audit the code yourself in an afternoon.
+- The whole thing is open source, hopefully somewhat easy to read and around 2000 lines of code, which means that you can audit the code yourself in an afternoon.
 - Install and update with ease using [`fisher`](https://github.com/jorgebucaran/fisher).